 If those options aren't visible in your deployment, then you will not be affected by this change in any way.
 If you CAN see those options, then you'll need to start planning to migrate your legacy scenarios to new and improved communication-plan-based versions.

-If you have any technical questions, please don't hesitate to contact our Client Assistance team.
-If you're interesting in migrating your scenarios sooner rather than later, contact your Client Success Manager - they can help you through the transition process.
+If you have any technical questions, or are interesting in migrating your scenarios sooner rather than later, contact Client Assistance- they can help you through the transition process.